h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 Gains/Lift
 ''''''''''

 Gains/Lift evaluates the prediction ability of a binary classification model.
 The chart is computed using the prediction probability and the true response labels.
 The accuracy of the classification model for a random sample is evaluated according to the results when the model is and is not used.
-The Gains/Lift chart shoes the effectiveness of the current model(s) compared to a baseline, allowing users to quickly identify the most useful model.
+The Gains/Lift chart shows the effectiveness of the current model(s) compared to a baseline, allowing users to quickly identify the most useful model.

 To compute Gains/Lift, H2O applies the model to the original dataset to find the response probability.
 The data is divided into groups by quantile thresholds of the response probability.
 The default number of groups is 16; if there are fewer than sixteen unique probability values, then the number of groups is reduced to the number of unique quantile thresholds.
 For binning, H2O uses the following probabilities vector to create cut points: